CircuitLord/DesktopPortal/README.md

 NOTE: I apologize for any missing icons/off colors.
 I had to remove a bunch of paid third party assets that included icons and UI components I was using in order to make this properly open source.

+Also, this project optionally uses Odin Inspector!
+If you have it, simply add it into Assets/Plugins/Sirenix/ to see all my custom inspectors!

 # Developing